MykelDeyb/Data-Science-Projects-De-La-Salle-University/README.md

 # Data-Science-Projects-De-La-Salle-University
-A collection of data science projects completed during my studies at De La Salle University.
-Showcasing skills in data cleaning, visualization, modeling, and analysis using tools like Python, R, and SQL, this repository highlights my academic and practical experience in solving real-world data problems.
+This repository features data science projects from my studies at De La Salle University, where I combined economics and data science.
+It showcases my experience in data analysis, visualization, and modeling using tools in Python and R, focusing on practical applications to real-world economic and business issues.